Miami Beach, Florida: LGBT community

 Miami Beach has been regarded as a gay mecca for decades as well as being one of the most LGBT friendly cities in the United States.
 Miami Beach is home to numerous gay bars and gay-specific events, and five service and resource organizations.
 After decades of economic and social decline, an influx of gays and lesbians moving to South Beach in the late-1980s to mid-1990s contributed to Miami Beach's revitalization.
 The newcomers purchased and restored dilapidated Art Deco hotels and clubs, started numerous businesses and built political power in city and county government.

 The passage of progressive civil rights laws, election of outspokenly pro-gay Miami Beach Mayor Matti Bower, and the introduction of Miami Beach's Gay Pride Celebration, have reinvigorated the local LGBT community in recent years, which some argued had experienced a decline in the late 2000s.
 In January 2010, Miami Beach passed a revised Human Rights Ordinance that strengthens enforcement of already existing human rights laws and adds protections for transgender people, making Miami Beach's human rights laws some of the most progressive in the state.

 Miami Beach Pride has gained prominence since it first started in 2009, there has been an increase in attendance every year.
 In 2013 there were more than 80,000 people who participated to now more than 130,000 people that participate in the festivities every year.
 It has also attracted many celebrities such as Chaz Bono, Adam Lambert, Gloria Estefan, Mario Lopez, and Elvis Duran who were Grand Marshals for Pride Weekend from 2012 through 2016 respectively.
 There are over 125 businesses who are LGBT supportive that sponsor Miami Beach Pride.

 Government

 Miami Beach is governed by a ceremonial mayor and six commissioners.
 Although the mayor runs commission meetings, the mayor and all commissioners have equal voting power and are elected by popular election.
 The mayor serves for terms of two years with a term limit of three terms and commissioners serve for terms of four years and are limited to two terms.
 Commissioners are voted for citywide and every two years three commission seats are voted upon.

 Appointed offices in the city include the City Manager, City Clerk and the City Attorney are also appointed officials.

-City managers

 In Miami Beach, city manager is responsible for administering governmental operations.
 An appointed city manager is responsible for administration of the city.